HYBRID SUMMER TERM COURSES 2013

 Program Description

-With a summer component and evening classes during the academic year, the program is meant to meet the needs of working professionals, career changers, and current educators.
+With a summer component and late afternoon/evening classes during the academic year, the program is meant to meet the needs of working professionals, career changers, and current educators.
 Upon completion of the courses listed below and the practicum, the student will be eligible for recommendation to the Mass Department of Elementary and Secondary Education for the Initial License.
-This may enable the student to secure a full-time teaching position while continuing study in the Master of Music Education Program.
+This may enable the student to secure a full-time teaching position with the option of continuing study in the Master of Music Education Program.
 See Master of Music Education section for separate M.M.Ed. admission and program requirements.

 Program Requirements